finsberg/IN1910_H22/book/docs/lectures/python/python_intro.md

 Depending on your installation, the command `python` might refer to Python 2 instead of 3, which is why we write `python3`.

 A lot of code editors and IDEs (integrated developer environments) also let you run Python scripts directly from the editor.
 If you prefer to do it this way, you should also ensure you are running Python 3 instead of 2.

+Note also that we will assume that you are using python version 3.8 or newer in this course, so some of the code might not working even if you are using python 3.
+However, most of the code will be compatible with all versions of python.

 As you work on bigger projects, many of the Python scripts you create are not necessarily meant to be run directly, but rather imported by other scripts.
 A useful code structure to include then is the following statement
 ```{code-cell} python